mjweav/yt-digest/README.md

 ### Running & Restarting the App

+**⚠️ IMPORTANT: Always use the restart script for server management**

-We provide a helper script `restart.sh` to simplify starting, stopping, and restarting the servers.
+We provide a helper script `restart.sh` to simplify starting, stopping, and restarting the servers. **Never run `npm run dev` directly** - use the restart script to prevent multiple instances and ensure proper cleanup.

 #### Usage
 ```bash